NYUer/backend/README.md

 Our backend processes information obtained from NYU RESTful API and then sends it to frontend via RESTful API.

-See our API documents here:
+See our API documentation here:

 **[API Documentation](https://documenter.getpostman.com/view/3744743/swift-planner/RVtvpsou)**